cornelk/goscrape/README.md

   --header HEADER, -h HEADER
                          HTTP header to use for scraping --proxy PROXY, -p PROXY
-                         HTTP proxy to use for scraping --user USER, -u USER   user[:password] to use for HTTP authentication --useragent USERAGENT, -a USERAGENT
+                         proxy to use in format scheme://[user:password@]host:port (supports HTTP, HTTPS, SOCKS5 protocols) --user USER, -u USER   user[:password] to use for HTTP authentication --useragent USERAGENT, -a USERAGENT
                          user agent to use for scraping